mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Utilities.md

 All of the MD controllers have two multi-purpose GPIO pins.
 Currently they have two functionalities:

-- Auto Brake - in this mode MDxx will automatically engage MAB Robotics's provided braking systems via GPIO B pin, please contact us for more information in that regard
+- Auto Brake - in this mode MDxx will automatically engage MAB Robotics's provided braking systems via GPIO A pin, please contact us for more information in that regard
 - GPIO input - in this mode MDxx will output GPIO pin states to state register (*userGpioState 0x161*)

 ```{important}